 Note: These are generalizations.
 Follow the spirit regarding your family size and know that you can create a Zion environment for your children no matter how many of them there are as you turn to God for guidance.
 I believe, generally speaking, child development is more wholesome when siblings, and even what we call ‘large’ numbers of siblings, are together in a home when compared to single child or small sibling groups.
 Here are some of my reasons for this conviction.

 - To have friends.
 Often there aren’t many children around to be friends with, having siblings solves that problem.
 Further, adults have a hard time having close friendships, and siblings give a great opportunity to have long term close friendships.
 The celestial kingdom of God will be more greatly desired when the children experience the heaven pre-show in the home.
 Home is a prototype of what heaven is.
 Prophets have said that heaven is the extension of the ideal home.
 Surely, we would picture heaven as a place where children have many companions their age with whom to pleasantly spend their time.
-They can look back on their childhood and say “that was fun, I have so many memories of happy times at home.”
+They can look back on their childhood and say, “that was fun, I have so many memories of happy times at home.”
 This will greatly motivate them to make choices which will enable them to the eventual home of the celestial kingdom, after which the home they were reared in was patterned.
 These high doses of cooperative play will give the kids a lifelong sense of optimism and gratitude for life.

 - To increase sensory stimulus.
 Children will learn to speak faster as they hear others speaking more constantly throughout the day.
 This rapid growth will transfer to other areas such as reading and athletics as well.
 The children will serve as each other’s tutors, highly available tutors, to assist in one on one learning through the years.